livingsilver94/backee/README.md

 A service may have different configuration files or scripts depending on the operating system it's being installed on.
 While the `service.yaml` file contains one-catches-all definitions, a custom `service_customName.yaml` may be written to specialize the definitions for a certain platform.
 When a custom variant name is passed to the CLI, only `service_customName.yaml` will be parsed.

 Example: run `backee --variant homeServer nginx`.
 This will fetch definitions from `nginx/service_homeServer.yaml`.

+## If you are using `sudo`…

+Running `sudo` alone doesn't preserve your environment variables.
+If you rely on them for links and/or copies, or in your setup and finalization scripts, run `sudo -E backee` to keep them.

+Some platforms configure `sudo` to not retain your $HOME environment variable: you'll be using the root home instead of yours.
+Use `sudo -E HOME="$HOME" backee` to ensure your home will be retained.

 ## License